 Chris Jones was born and raised here in the 76th

 District.
 Born in 1958, he grew up in a family of three children with parents Bobby and Barbara Jones, who were active in their community.
 Growing up in Chuckatuck, Chris was involved with Little League Baseball, a member of the Chuckatuck Volunteer Fire Department and spent time working for his father, a pharmacist who owned Village Drugs in Chuckatuck.

 Chris graduated from John Yeates High school in 1976 and attended Randolph-Macon College where he was a member of the Ashland Volunteer Fire Department and the Ashland Volunteer Rescue Squad.
 Following in his dad’s footsteps, Chris attended the Medical College of Virginia to become a pharmacist graduating in 1982.
 In 1985, Chris opened Bennett’s Creek Pharmacy.

 In 1986, Chris began his first term on the Suffolk City Council where he represented the Chuckatuck Borough until 1998.
 While on council he served two terms as Vice Mayor, from 1986-1990 and served two terms as mayor from 1992-1996.
 In 1997, he was elected to the Virginia House of Delegates by the residents of the 76th

 In Richmond, Chris serves on three Standing Committees in the House of Delegates, Privileges and Elections (since 1998), Appropriations (since 2002), and Rules (since 2012).
 In 2014, Chris was tapped as Chairman of the House Appropriations committee, where he provides a strong, common-sense voice for the hard-working citizens of the Commonwealth.

-Chris and his wife Karen have one daughter, Kaitlin, who is in graduate school at the College of William and Mary.
-They attend James River Community Church.
+Chris and his wife Karen have one daughter, Kaitlin, who is a graduate of the College of William and Mary.